zalando/nakadi/docs/Timelines.md

 ## Notify all Nakadi nodes about change: the version barrier

-Next, it bumps the version node, which all Nakadi instances are listening for changes, so that they get to be aware that something is changing with timelines.
+Next, the instance coordinating the timeline creation bumps the version node, which all Nakadi instances are listening to changes, so they are notified when something changes.

 ```
 - timelines